-Hospice is covered by Medicare, Medicaid and most private insurance companies.
-Hospice is a financial relief for many patients and their families because services related to a life-limiting illness, such as medical equipment, medicines and supplies, are covered by hospice care benefits – with few out-of-pocket expenses.
+Hospice is covered by Medicare, Medicaid and most private insurance policies.
+Hospice is a generous Medicare benefit because services related to a life-limiting illness, such as medical equipment, medicines and supplies, are covered – with few or no out-of-pocket expenses.

-Medicare typically pays 100 percent of hospice expenses if these requirements are met.
+Medicare typically pays 100% of expenses if these requirements are met.

 - The person seeking hospice is eligible for Medicare Part A.

 - Your doctor and a medical director from a hospice program certify the patient has six months or less to live, if the illness runs its normal course.

 - The patient signs a statement choosing hospice instead of curative treatments for their terminal illness.
 You can stop hospice and return to curative treatment at any time.

 - You or your loved receive care from Medicare-approved hospice program.

 - Doctor and nursing care

 - Medical equipment, supplies and medications for pain and other symptoms

 - Medical social services